 compensation risks that may arise and introduced mitigating policies to better manage risk exposures identified.

-The RC will also undertake periodic reviews of the compensation related risks in future.
+The RC also undertakes periodic reviews of the compensation related risks.

-For FY18, there were no termination, retirement and post-employment benefits granted to the President and Key
+For FY2020, there were no termination, retirement and post-employment benefits granted to Key Management

-There is no employee who is an immediate family member of a Director or the President, whose remuneration
+There is no employee who is an immediate family member of a Director or the President & CEO or a Substantial

-Details of remuneration paid to our President and top four (4) Key Management Personnel for FY18 are set out in
+Details of remuneration paid to our President & CEO and top four (4) Key Management Personnel for FY2020 are

-Table 2 below.
-For competitive reasons, the Company is only disclosing the band of remuneration of our President
+set out in Table 2 below.
+For competitive reasons, the Company is only disclosing the band of remuneration of our

-Table 2: FY18 – President and Top Four (4) Key Management Personnel's Remuneration
+Table 2: FY2020 – President & Chief Executive Officer and Top Four (4) Key Management Personnel’s